Low Potassium Foods for Kidney Health

 Bananas are well known for being high in potassium.
 While bananas are high in potassium, there are a number of other lower potassium (and equally delicious) fruits to choose from, too.

-Low Potassium Food Swaps:
+Low Potassium Banana Alternative:

 If you are looking for a nice, portable, and easy-to-eat fruit that contain low to moderate levels of potassium choose apples, pears, blueberries, pineapples, strawberries, and grapes.
 Remember to keep your portion size to ½ cup or 1 medium-sized fruit.